soklimkhy/2FA-CYAN/README.md

-# 🔐 2FA-CYAN - Two-Factor Authentication Code Generator
+# 🔐 2FA-CYAN - Two-Factor Authentication OTP

 A simple and modern GUI-based 2FA code generator built using **PyQt6**, **pyotp**, and **pyperclip**.
 This application allows users to generate and copy one-time passwords (OTP) based on a secret key.